farahsamat/zen-code/README.md

 On the CLI, run: `python -m unittest`

 ## Using the ticket viewer
 The ticket viewer is a CLI.
-Ensure you are working in the directory where the script is saved.
+User needs to ensure that the script is saved in the working directory.

 `python ticket_viewer.py`

+User will be asked to enter login credentials.

 ![Main menu](https://github.com/farahsamat/zen-code/blob/master/images/main_menu.png)